Jack Levin (producer): Career

 During his career, Le Vien and his wife, Josephine, became friends of the Churchills and the Duke and Duchess of Windsor and in 1965 he made A King's Story, a film about the Windsors.
+Le Vien was nominated for a second Academy Award for Best Documentary Feature for this film.
 Partnering with the BBC, Le Vien he went on to produce dramatized versions Churchill's life to include Walk With Destiny, starring Richard Burton and Churchill and the Generals with Timothy West starring as Churchill.
 Le Vien also wrote books to accompany these projects.